 Marvel at the highly-adapted wildlife and desolate wilderness landscapes of the Namib Desert and dramatic Skeleton Coast on this guided small group trip to this unique region of Southern Africa.

 Travelling as part of a small group escorted by an expert naturalist guide, and staying in comfortable camps and lodges in beautiful locations, gives you privileged access to places that would otherwise be difficult to reach.
-During this adventure you will walk in the Namib’s great dunes, fly over the Namib Desert and along the wild Skeleton Coastline, take a boat trip to see some magnificent Atlantic marine life, drive through the rugged landscape and track desert-adapted black rhino.
+During this adventure you will walk in the Namib’s great dunes, fly over the Namib Desert and along the wild Skeleton coastline, take a boat trip to see some magnificent Atlantic marine life, drive through the rugged landscape and track desert-adapted black rhino.

 This fun trip reveals some of the most remote areas and astonishing scenic contrasts of this magical country in the convivial company of a small group of like-minded fellow travellers, with an experienced and knowledgeable guide.

-Arrive Windhoek; transfer to Sossusvlei
+Day2: Arrive Windhoek; transfer to Sossusvlei

-Scenic flight to Swakopmund
+Day4: Scenic flight to Swakopmund

-Drive northward up the Skeleton Coast
+Day6: Drive northward up the Skeleton Coast

-Accommodation: Terrace Bay Lodge – 1 night.
+Accommodation: Terrace Bay Lodge, 1-night

-Drive through Skeleton Coast NP to the Palmwag Concession
+Days7-8: Drive through Skeleton Coast National Park

 Continue through the rugged, rocky and mountainous Palmwag Concession, with opportunities to see giraffe, gemsbok (oryx) and springbok en route.
 This region is particularly known for its desert-adapted plants and wildlife, and you will have an opportunity to track the rare and iconic black rhino, which is monitored and closely protected in this location by the Save the Rhino Trust.